1967 - key events

 Explosion at Strongman coal mine

-Nineteen men were killed when an explosion ripped through the Strongman Mine at Runanga, near Greymouth, on the morning of 19 January.
-An investigation later concluded that safety regulations were not followed and that the shot was incorrectly fired.
-An even greater death toll was avoided because the fireball that followed the explosion hit a wet patch causing it extinguish itself.
+Nineteen men were killed when an explosion ripped through the Strongman Mine at Rūnanga, near Greymouth, on the morning of 19 January.
+An investigation later concluded that safety regulations had not been followed and that the shot had been incorrectly fired.
+An even greater death toll would have resulted if the fireball that followed the explosion had not hit a wet patch which extinguished it.

 New Zealand adopts decimal currency